ooni/ooni.org/content/nettest/tor.md

 * obfs4 (Tor bridge that speaks the OBFS4 protocol)

-By measuring the reachability of selected Tor directory authorities and bridges, this test evaluates whether they can be used and, by extension, whether Tor works within the tested network.
+By measuring the reachability of selected Tor directory authorities and bridges, this test evaluates whether they can be used within the tested network.

 More specifically, this test attempts to perform the following actions from the vantage point of the user:

-* HTTP GET request to the ``tor/status-vote/current/consensus.z`` resource, which is required for Tor directory authorities;
+* HTTP GET request to the `tor/status-vote/current/consensus.z` resource, which is required for Tor directory authorities;

 * Connect to OR ports and OR ports of directory authorities and perform a TLS handshake;